yihzo/ch7-group-pc/README.md

 github will be here for issue reports and for code sharing

 requirements of each group:

--powerpoint
+powerpoint
--visualization/animating
+visualization/animating
--code examples
+code examples
--quia practice
+quia practice
--quia test
+quia test
--evaluation of each team member
+evaluation of each team member